New York Islanders: Team captains

-The Islanders have had 15 team captains.
+The Islanders have had 16 team captains.
 The team's first, Ed Westfall, won the Bill Masterton Trophy during his captaincy; Michael Peca, who won the Frank J. Selke Trophy after the 2001–02 season, is the only other captain to have won an award during his term.
 The longest captaincy reign was Denis Potvin's from 1979 through 1987, during which he played 521 regular season games.
 Bryan McCabe served for the shortest length of time, a mere 56 regular season games before being traded to the Vancouver Canucks.
 Also traded mid-season was Bill Guerin, who went to the Pittsburgh Penguins during the 2008–09 season.
-The Islanders' 15th and current captain, Anders Lee, was named to the position on October 4, 2018.
+The Islanders' 16th and most recent captain, Bo Horvat, was named to the position on September 14, 2026.

 Two seasons have been played without a captain.
 Nobody was assigned to the position for the 1996–97 season after previous captain Patrick Flatley was released from his contract.
-The 2000–01 season also went by without a captain after Kenny Jonsson stepped down from the position on November 18, 2000.
+The 2000–01 season also went by without a captain after Kenny Jönsson stepped down from the position on November 18, 2000.